WZBSocialScienceCenter/geovoronoi/README.md

 ![Voronoi regions of random points across Spain and their respective area](https://raw.githubusercontent.com/WZBSocialScienceCenter/geovoronoi/master/examples/random_points_and_area.png)

 *geovoronoi* helps generating [Voronoi regions](https://en.wikipedia.org/wiki/Voronoi_diagram) for geographic data, for example coordinates of public universities in a certain country.
 This in turn may be used to estimate some kind of "coverage".
+The usage is not confined to geographic data, though.
+This package allows you to generate finite Voronoi regions inside any valid surrounding polygonal shape.

-It takes a list of coordinates and calculates the Voronoi regions from them using [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html#scipy.spatial.Voronoi).
+The main function of this package, `voronoi_regions_from_coords()`, takes a list of coordinates and calculates the Voronoi regions from them using [SciPy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html#scipy.spatial.Voronoi).
 At the edges, these regions go to infinity.
 We can then take the shape of the surrounding area (e.g. the shape of a country as polygon) to cut the Voronoi regions so that they fit into the provided shape, making the regions at the edges finite. *geovoronoi* uses [shapely](http://toblerity.org/shapely/) for these operations.
 The package furthermore implements some functions for easy plotting of the resulting Voronoi regions.

 ## Installation